LLMOps-Platform/app-dev/README.md

     - Access the web interface via a browser.
     - Test the OCR functionality by uploading an image and verifying the OCR output.

+### Group Assignment Details
+This is a group assignment, where each team is responsible for solving one specific problem.
+At the end, all individual solutions must be integrated into a single system.
+The following guidelines were followed:
+- Code is well-structured and well-documented.
+- Instructions for setup and deployment are clear and precise.
+- Code is modular and easy to understand, facilitating integration with other team members' work.

+#### Responsibilities
+- **Yash Bharatiya (2024201020):**
+  - Deployment process.
+  - Packaging of models.
+  - API documentation.
+  - Managing running instances.
+  - Logging

+- **Yash Chordia (2024201029):**
+  - Web application interface.
+  - Model-specific routes and logic.
+  - Proxying API requests.
+  - Managing running instances.
+  - OCR model integration using configurable webapp method and flask

+### Integration Process
+1. **Modular Code:**
+    - Each team member ensured their code was modular and easy to integrate.
+    - Functions and routes were documented with clear input and output expectations.

+2. **Integration Points:**
+    - Deployment and packaging modules were integrated with the web application interface.
+    - API documentation dynamically fetches details from running instances.
+    - Proxy routes were linked to deployed model instances.

+3. **Testing:**
+    - The integrated system was tested to ensure all components work seamlessly.
+    - Logs and version control were used to debug and track changes.

+### Testing Module
+The `Testing` module provides a standalone environment to test the OCR model and its inference capabilities.
+It includes a pre-trained MNIST model and a Gradio interface for digit recognition.

+#### Components
+- **`app.py`:** Contains the model architecture, inference logic, and Gradio interface.
+- **`mnist_cnn.pth`:** Pre-trained weights for the MNIST model.
+- **`requirements.txt`:** Lists the dependencies required to run the testing module.

+#### Testing the UI with Sample Input Artifacts
+The `Testing` directory also provides sample input artifacts to test the UI and ensure the system is functioning as expected.
+Follow these steps:

+1. **Prepare Sample Inputs:**
+   - Use the Gradio interface to upload or draw sample digits.
+   - Alternatively, provide pre-existing image files of handwritten digits.

+2. **Verify Predictions:**
+   - Check the predicted output displayed in the Gradio interface.
+   - Ensure the predictions align with the expected results for the provided inputs.

+3. **Debugging:**
+   - If the predictions are incorrect, verify the input format and ensure the model weights (`mnist_cnn.pth`) are correctly loaded.
 ### Deployment Instructions and Setup Documentation
 - **README:** This document outlines the overall architecture, deployment steps, and configurations.
 - **Version Control:** The project supports version tagging and automated deployments.
 New versions are tagged automatically upon successful deployment.
 - **Logging:** Deployment and instance logs are generated to assist in troubleshooting.

 ### Conclusion
 This README provides a comprehensive guide to setting up and deploying the OCR model and its services.
 With clear instructions and a well-structured package, deploying the OCR system should be straightforward on any compatible machine.
+The modular design and clear documentation ensure that the system is easy to maintain and extend.